Nafidinara/bot-pancakeswap/README.md

 ~ Your BSC (BEP20) address from trustwallet or another wallet.

 SLIPPAGE=1
-~ Customize your slippage here, cannot decimal. (eg : 1, 5, 10).
+~ Customize your slippage here, cannot decimal. (eg : 1, 5, 10). if you buy early token recommended 30+ Slippage

 GWEI=5
-~ Customize your GWEI (gas fee) here, cannot decimal. (eg : 5, 10, 25).
+~ Customize your GWEI (gas fee) here, cannot decimal. (eg : 5, 10, 25). if you buy early token recommended 15+ GWEI

 GAS_LIMIT=345684
 ~ Minimul limit is 210000, more much more better.